-I am a Doctoral Candidate in the Department of Political Science at University of Minnesota, Twin Cities and a Visiting Instructor at St. Olaf College, Northfield, MN for AY 21-22.
+I am a Doctoral Candidate in the Department of Political Science at University of Minnesota, Twin Cities.
+I was a Visiting Instructor at St. Olaf College, Northfield, MN for AY 21-22.
 My subfields are in Comparative Politics and American Politics.
 I received an M.A. in Political Science and International Relations from Korea University, Seoul in 2015, and a B.A. in Political Science from Macalester College, St. Paul, MN in 2011.

 My research focuses on judicial decision-making behavior of judges.
 In the #MeToo era, I explore how judges, who are highly educated and esteemed people in our society, deal with implicit gender bias when making decisions in cases concerning violence against women.
 With a regional focus in East Asia, particularly South Korea, my dissertation explores the interaction effect of a judge’s personal characteristics such as gender, age, generation and gender norms with his or her position in a multi-judge panel on the outcomes of rape cases.
 Taking into account the influence of deeply rooted hierarchical culture among judges based on their age and seniority, I investigate if and how a judge’s gender and seniority interact to create unequal voices among collegial members during the deliberation process and consequently affect the outcome of rape cases, gender-based violence.